Director: Aanand L. Rai

 Just one small conversation with Rinku and Vishu is in love with her, how?
 We don’t know.
 The moment he expresses his feelings, Sajjad is back to give a new turn to this love triangle.

 This is just the beginning.
 The rest of the story has a lot of surprises and twists.
 The same we have seen in many classic movies of Hollywood and Indian cinema.

 Atrangi Re is all about Atrangi characters played by all three lead actors.
 Sara Ali Khan is a fearless village girl who uses that carefree accent and language, even in a few cases of abuse of soft nature.

 She looks beautiful in every single frame and keeps a good balance of rowdyism and innocence.
 Sara didn’t really get much to do in her previous film ‘Coolie No 1’ as an actor but this time she has got something to do and much more than expected.

 She has made sure that the meme pages will not get any troll material this time.
 Dhanush is pretty good on some occasions but his accent while speaking Hindi dialogues is a little irritating.

 He has given an outstanding performance in ‘Karnan’ this year and this one is no match for that.
 However, expecting the same stuff again would be unfair.

 The most Atrangi character in this film is played by Akshay Kumar.
 There is a twist about this character, which is nothing but a big mess.

 Overall, Atrangi Re has some enjoyable scenes but mostly it lacks the basic sense of mainstream storytelling.
-Back to back dud from ALR while experimenting with something unconventional, when you know his best films have been designed for conventional audiences.
-An atrangi mash-up of several classic that falls flat on its face.
+Back-to-back dud from ALR while experimenting with something unconventional, when you know his best films have been designed for conventional audiences.
+An atrangi mash-up of several classics that falls flat on its face.